SKotekal/stat-278-final/README.md

 ### Dealing with Null Regions
 The authors of the paper give methods to deal with null regions, namely by filling with a baseline classifier and a procedure termed Accretive Completion.
-What interesting questions are there regarding this?

-### Inference
-We may also wish to do some inference at the end of the classification step.
-Specifically, once we have identified a classifier with bounded &alpha; error that best minimizes ambiguity and the null region, we have a good model for which genes are most predictive of tumor type.
-With these genes, we may be able to do inference and determine which genes are expressed higher/lower given a tumor type.
-This means that we have turned the classification procedure into a very extensive feature selection procedure, but this may give some guarantees regarding the inference.
-This is seemingly (I'm probably mistaken) equivalent to "regressing out" effects of other genes to study the relationships between selected genes and tumor type.
-This is really an extension of the project if needed.

-This will require that we partition the data further into a training set, test set, and inference set, where we use the inference set to actually test our hypothesis.
-In this paradigm, we can use classical hypothesis testing.

-However, if we decide to make it more complicated, we can get rid of an inference set and do inference via selective inference methods.
-This seems much more complicated as the selection procedure for the genes we do select is very extensive.
-This approach is probably intractable.